willieki/Microsoft_movie_project/README.md

 4. For a successful new movie studio, Microsoft should invest in both production budget and marketing.
 This approach will enhance film quality and promotes broader audience reach, increasing the likelihood of success and profitability.

+## GUIDE

+The data used for the project can be found here https://github.com/willieki/Microsoft_movie_project/tree/master/DATA

+The images from EDA can be found here https://github.com/willieki/Microsoft_movie_project/tree/master/Images

+The notebook that contains the project can be found here https://github.com/willieki/Microsoft_movie_project/blob/master/student.ipynb

+The presentation for this project can be found here https://github.com/willieki/Microsoft_movie_project/blob/master/presentation.pdf